The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 How to apply for research, teaching, and administrative group space

-Earth Sciences faculty may also request creation of a file share to store student work or other materials for a course they are teaching.
+Stanford Earth faculty may also request creation of a file share to store student work or other materials for a course they are teaching.

-Earth Sciences department managers and other senior staff may request file shares for administrative use.
+Stanford Earth department managers and other senior staff may request file shares for administrative use.

 Send your request via email to the system managers.
 Please provide answers to the questions below.